Platelet Inventory Management with Approximate Dynamic Programming: Simulation-Based ADP

-Second, we note that while the policy evaluation (step 2) is performed offline using the collected data to estimate the parameters of the value function approximation, the policy improvement (step 1) is based on real-time decisions made at each \emph{visited} state using the approximate value function.
-The online calculations avoid the need to calculate and store the complete policy for all states, which saves computational effort.
+Therefore, with sufficiently large number of iterations the value function will be in a neighborhood proportional to a constant multiple of $\epsilon$ and $\delta$.
+Empirically, it has been observed that the algorithm reaches this neighborhood in a few iterations and we also observe this for our problem in the numerical experiments of Section \ref{sec:numerics}.
+Further, while \eqref{eq:bound} is a worst-case bound and cannot be computed without knowing $\epsilon$ and $\delta$, it is constructive for choosing the parameters of the algorithm.
+Specifically, we can control the simulation error component (through the number of replications) in $\epsilon$ and bring it close to zero.
+Similarly, by running sufficient simulation replications and leveraging CRN we can make $\delta$ effectively zero, such that the error is limited to that of function approximation.}

-Finally, the minimization in $\eqref{greedy}$, which we solve for visited states during the simulation, involves an expectation that could be computationally expensive for exact calculation for larger problem instances.
-For such cases, we use Monte Carlo simulation when we find the ordering decision for a given state using the approximate value function.
+Second, the minimization in $\eqref{greedy}$ involves computing an expectation with respect to a multi-dimentional random variable, which becomes computationally difficult for realistic instances of the problem.
+For such cases, we use Monte Carlo simulation to find the ordering decision for a given state using the approximate value function.
 In particular, we estimate the expected cost for each possible order size and choose the value that minimizes the sample average estimate.
-This approach is subject to sampling error, but by leveraging CRN we reduce the variance of the estimates when comparing policies with different order sizes.
-Note that different order sizes require a different number of pseudo random numbers.
-For example, for the problem with $m=5$ and maximum order size of 20, we generate 20 samples of the uniform distribution in each replication and use the first $z$ uniform samples to create a multinomial sample $(y_5^z, \dots, y_1^z)$ for each $z\in \{1, \dots, 20\}$ and using the inversion algorithm.
+This approach is subject to sampling error, but by utilizing CRN we reduce the variance of the estimates when comparing policies with different order sizes and increase the probability of correctly selecting the best ordering quantity \citep{nelson2021foundations}.
+To implement CRN, we note that different order sizes require a different number of pseudorandom numbers.
+For example, with shelf-life $m$ and \minorrevision{maximum order size $\bar{z}$, we generate $\bar{z}$ independent samples of the uniform distribution in each replication and use the first $z$ samples to construct a multinomial sample $(y_1^z, \dots, y_m^z)$ for each $z\in \{1, \dots, \bar{z}\}$ using the inversion method.}

+\revision{Finally, the policy improvement step (Step 1) can be completed in a few seconds for realistic instances of the problem (see Online Appendix \ref{app:algorithm} for details).
+Hence, after tuning the coefficients based on the observed states during the \emph{offline} phase of the algorithm, ordering decisions can be computed \emph{online} from any starting state.
+The online calculation eliminates the need to compute and store the policy for the entire state-space.
+It is also practically appealing, because ordering decisions need to be made at most on a daily basis.}